Afterpay has made it convenient for people to purchase expensive items without having to empty their accounts to pay the full price.

 Overall, using Afterpay in-store is a breeze once you know what you’re doing.

-Unfortunately, Etsy does not accept Afterpay, but it has other payment plans that customers can use.
-Etsy takes Zip, formerly quadpay, allowing shoppers to pay for products in installments.
+Unfortunately, Ikea does not accept Afterpay, but it has other payment plans that customers can use.
+Ikea takes Zip, allowing shoppers to pay for products in installments.